Salient Issue

 Fairtrade also works in several other ways to improve working conditions and advance the freedom of association:

 • Training.
-Fairtrade organises trainings to support workers and producer organisations to know and advance workers’ rights.
-As a result of Fairtrade trainings on social, economic and environmental issues, a majority of the participating organisations reported taking steps to improve workers’ rights and/or labour conditions.
-In Africa, 72% of organisations and in Asia 70% of participants said this in Fairtrade's Producer satisfaction survey for 2020.
+Fairtrade organises trainings to support workers and producer organisations in understanding and advancing workers’ rights.
+As a result of Fairtrade trainings on social, economic and environmental issues, most of the participating organisations reported taking steps to improve workers’ rights and/or labour conditions.
+In Latin America and Caribbean, 82 % of participants said this in a 2022 and in Asia, the number was 70 % in Fairtrade's Producer satisfaction survey for 2020.

 • Social dialogue.
 Fairtrade works to support dialogue between workers and their employers, in collaboration with producer organisations, local unions, and labour experts.
-A round table among banana industry actors in Peru is a prime example of our work to strengthen labour relations and resolve disputes between farmer organisations and trade unions.
+In 2024, Fairtrade Africa and Fairtrade International are funding three workshops in Côte d’Ivoire by Bananalink and a local union.
+The trainings intend to build workers’ capacity on topics related to workers’ rights, trade union formation and collective bargaining, and set a prime example of our work to strengthen labour relations and resolve disputes between farmer organisations and trade unions.

 • Comprehensive programme interventions.
 These are often necessary to support improved working conditions.
-Fairtrade has partnered with organisations to support artisanal and small-scale gold miners in South Peru to formalise their activities and reduce miners’ exposure to health and safety risks.
-In another example, Fairtrade joined forces with partners to launch a programme to empower flower farm workers in Ethiopia where 85% of the workforce are either female, migrant, or under 25.
-This 4-year programme trains workers and their unions to negotiate living wages and improved conditions, and advocate for their rights.
-For information on this and other current projects, please see Fairtrade’s project map.
+Fairtrade has partnered with organisations to support artisanal and small-scale gold miners in Peru to formalise their activities and reduce miners’ exposure to health and safety risks.
+In another example, Fairtrade joined forces with partners in 2022 to launch a programme to empower flower farm workers in Ethiopia, where 85 % of the workforce are either female, migrant, or under 25.
+This four-year programme trains workers and their unions to negotiate living wages and improved conditions, and advocate for their rights.
+For information on these and other current projects, please see Fairtrade’s Impact map.

 • The Fairtrade Premium.
 The Fairtrade Premium allows workers and farmer cooperatives to invest in projects which directly benefit workers.
 Find an overview of the use of Fairtrade Premium here.
 Plantation and factory workers elect a Fairtrade Premium Committee that puts forth proposals to all workers on how to invest the Premium.
 Popular investments include scholarships for children, loan programmes, home repairs or direct cash payments.
 Expenditures of the Premium on health, education and housing improves the standard of living of workers and their families.
 Premium use is checked in every audit to ensure that it is not used to pay for programmes or services that should be provided by employers according to Standards.

 • Proven impact.
 Many studies have shown that the Fairtrade Premium has a positive impact on workers’ and their families’ lives.
-The majority of the Fairtrade Premium (81%) received by flower workers in 2019, for example, was spent on services to workers and their families.
+For example, in a study on 2023 Mauritian Fairtrade sugar cane sector 93 % of respondents reported that working conditions had improved.
+According to Raynolds (2020), Fairtrade supports enhanced wellbeing, stable full-time jobs and equal wages, benefits and working conditions.
+The majority of the Fairtrade Premium (68 %) received by hired labour organizations in 2021 was spent on services to workers and their families.
+During the pandemic, Fairtrade support had a proven positive impact

 • Awareness-raising in consumer countries and advocacy work.
-Fairtrade advocates for meaningful Corporate Sustainability Due Diligence legislation to address the root causes of human rights violations in global supply chains and highlight the need for fair prices, living incomes, and living wages.
+Fairtrade actively advocates for meaningful Corporate Sustainability Due Diligence legislation and its thorough enforcement to address the root causes of human rights violations in global supply chains and highlights the need for fair prices, living incomes, and living wages.

 Please see also the page on living wage and Fairtrade’s responses to the lack of living wages.